mjrousos/MultiThreadedEFCoreSample/README.md

 still possible to retrieve unique DbContexts for different parallel workers by creating new service scopes for each of the workers.
-This will maintain scoped behavior for the DbContext (so that dependencies retrieving from the DI container will get the same isntance, for example).
+This will maintain scoped behavior for the DbContext (so that dependencies retrieving from the DI container will get the same instance, for example).

-**Drawbacks:** The drawback of this approach is that creating a new scope for the parallel workers means that all scoped services resolved by them or their dependencies will be distinct from those used by other workers or from the workers' calling method.
+**Drawbacks:** The drawback of this approach is that creating new scopes for the parallel workers means that all scoped services (not just DbContexts) resolved by them or their dependencies will be distinct from those used by other workers or from those in the parent request scope.
 Depending on the project's behavior this may by undesirable.

 ## Running the sample